aliasaria/scrumblr/README.markdown

 use scrumblr
 ------------

-if you'd like to use scrumblr for personal use or in your organization, i have a free hosted version at [scrumblr.ca](http://scrumblr.ca). new boards are made simply by modifying the url to something unique. e.g. your team could use a shared board at: *http://scrumblr.ca/thisisoursecretboard23423242*
+if you'd like to use scrumblr go to [scrumblr.ca](http://scrumblr.ca). new boards are made simply by modifying the url to something unique. e.g. your team could use a shared board at: *http://scrumblr.ca/thisisoursecretboard23423242*

 alternatively, you can follow the instructions below to setup scrumblr yourself. it is very simple -- it just uses redis and node.js.